10 reasons why your baby is not eating solids

 So here goes, in no particular order.

-If you are struggling with first foods and meal ideas, I definitely recommend taking this FREE mini-course and find out which are the top foods babies can’t say no to and how to vary them easily, with prep time of 15 minutes or less.
-Just click the image below to join!
+If you are struggling with first foods and meal ideas, I want to encourage you to download my FREE ebook and find out which are the top foods babies can’t say no to and how to vary them easily, with prep time of 15 minutes or less.

 This post may contain affiliate links, at no extra cost to you.
 For more info, read my Disclosure page.